simple10/famous-inspector/README.md

 Click the button **Load unpacked extension...**

-Select the folder where you downloaded the repository.
+Select the folder you downloaded the repository into and you are done.

-The extension is now installed.

 ## Usage
 Open the devtools on any page containing the requireJS build of famous and an exposed window.context.
 To test it out, try opening test.html

 ## Project Structure
-`js/` contains the server that the UI talks through to the famous runtime.
+`server/` contains the server that the UI talks through to the famous runtime.

-`App/` contains the web inspector client that sits within devtools.
+`app/` contains the web inspector client that sits within devtools.

-`App/init.js` bootstraps the extension UI and patches all the APIs needed to connect to famous.
+`app/init.js` bootstraps the extension UI and patches all the APIs needed to connect to famous.
 This is the only file needed in the folder.

 `server/FamousParasite.js` is the main glue that hooks into famous and translates it into